npip99/cs-wiki/bash.md

 }
 ```

 This executable, will print out argc (The number of arguments), all of argv (i.e., each arguments individually), and then give a return code of 0.
 Return codes of 0 are expected to mean that a function _succeeded_, if you want to express failure, you can `return -1;` or some other non-zero value.

 Try compiling this and running it from bash with various arguments, and see what it does, use `gcc myfile.c -O myexec; ./myexec abc 123`.
 Try running it from another path via `cd ../..; ./dir1/dir2/myexec arg1 arg2` and see what prints out.
-We'll learn how bash passes these arguments to the executable in the Chapter _Running a command_, and we'll also learn the reason behind a spooky fact, `printf("Beyond the Argv: %s", argv[argc]);` is in-fact valid C and it prints `Beyond the Argv: (null)`!
+We'll learn how bash passes these arguments to the executable in the Chapter _Running a command_.

+Exercise ~ Try adding `printf("Argv[argc]: %s", argv[argc]);` to your code.
+This is valid, and will always give you the same answer!

 ### Running a command

-Now, we're ready to understand how bash allows you to interface with the three inputs and two outputs of every Linux executable.
+Now, we're ready to understand how bash allows you to interface with the four inputs of every Linux executable.
 First, let's run a command:

 ```
 $ echo Hello World!